JulietStevenson/reading-notes/README.md

 ### Growth Mindset

-To me growth mindset is about allowing your mind to accept new information
+To me growth mindset is about being open minded and allowing new information to enter the brain.
+Growth mindset is the opportunity to explore various opportunities to better yoursefl and to allow for self growth.

 #### To Achieve a Growth Mindset, I will:

-- Allow new information to enter the brain
-- Accept failure and learn from it
+- **Accept** failure and learn from it
-- Celebrate the success of others
+- **Celebrate** the success of others
-- Be opened minded and explore various opportunities

-### This is a Heading 3
-#### This is a Heading 4
-##### This is a Heading 5
-###### This is a Heading 6
+- Learning is a **process**

+A good article about [Growth Mindset, Mindfullness, and Selflove](https://medium.com/@teacher_finn/growth-mindset-mindfulness-and-self-love-4ef6a4d1210d) by Teacher Finn on Medium.